skybrush-io/live/doc/offline_maps.md

 The above configuration points to the WMS server at ``http://www.osm-wms.de/``.
 Alternative WMS servers are also supported, but if you plan to use another one, make sure that the map projection used when constructing the tiles is the same as the map projection used by Flockwave (i.e. web Mercator).
-WMS sources that use spherical Mercator instead of web Mercator should use the ``spherical_mercator=true`` option as shown above.

 Finally, we need to start the TileCache server on port 8888 (the default port is not okay because Flockwave runs there):